XCSoar/XCSoar/XCSoarV4-README.txt

 - New Netto vario infobox
 - New dolphin speed-to-fly infobox
 - Improved audio vario sounds
+- Speed-to-fly director chevrons on right of screen when connected to vario with ASI source.
+- Fixed rare bugs in McCready calculation
+- Fixed bug in terrain rendering, where level of detail was previously set at default, and didn't change with zoom.
+- Airspace parser made faster, so binary airspace loader now disabled

 Changes from 4.2 to 4.21